-- (i) Within twelve months after the preceding observations; or - (ii) For an emission unit with intermittent operations, during the next scheduled operation immediately following twelve months after the preceding observation. - Increased Method 9 Frequency.
-If a six-minute average opacity is observed e. during the most recent set of observations to be greater than 15 percent and one or more observations are greater than 20 percent, then increase or maintain the 18-minute observation frequency for that emission unit to at least monthly intervals, until the criteria in Condition 3.1b for semiannual monitoring are met. - Smoke/No Smoke Plan.
-Observe the exhaust for the presence or absence of visible emissions, excluding condensed water vapor. - Initial Monitoring Frequency.
-Observe the exhaust during each calendar day a. that an emission unit operates. - Reduced Monitoring Frequency.
-After the emission unit has been observed on b.
-30 consecutive operating days, if the emission unit operated without visible smoke in the exhaust for those 30 days, then observe emissions at least once in every calendar month that an emission unit operates. - Smoke Observed.
-If smoke is observed, either begin the Method 9 Plan of c.
-Condition 3.1 or perform the corrective action required under Condition 3.3. - 3.3 Corrective Actions Based on Smoke/No Smoke Observations.
-If visible emissions are present in the exhaust during an observation performed under the Smoke/No Smoke Plan of Condition 3.2, then the Permittee shall either follow the Method 9 plan of Condition 3.1 or - initiate actions to eliminate smoke from the emission unit within 24 hours of a. the observation;
+- (i) within six months after the preceding observation; or - (ii) for an emission unit with intermittent operations, during the next scheduled operation immediately following six months after the preceding observation. - d.
+Annual Method 9 Observations.
+After at least two semiannual 18-minute observations, unless a six-minute average is greater than 15 percent and one or more individual observations are greater than 20 percent, perform 18-minute observations: - (i) Within twelve months after the preceding observation; or - (ii) For an emission unit with intermittent operations, during the next scheduled operation immediately following twelve months after the preceding observation. - e.
+Increased Method 9 Frequency.
+If a six-minute average opacity is observed during the most recent set of observations to be greater than 15 percent and one or more observations are greater than 20 percent, then increase or maintain the 18-minute observation frequency for that emission unit to at least monthly intervals as described in Condition 3.1b, until the criteria in Condition 3.1c for semiannual monitoring are met. - 3.2 Smoke/No Smoke Plan.
+Observe the exhaust for the presence or absence of visible emissions, excluding condensed water vapor. - a.
+Initial Monitoring Frequency.
+Observe the exhaust during each calendar day that an emission unit operates. - b.
+Reduced Monitoring Frequency.
+After the emission unit has been observed on 30 consecutive operating days, if the emission unit operated without visible smoke in the exhaust for those 30 days, then observe emissions at least once in every calendar month that an emission unit operates. - c.
+Smoke Observed.
+If smoke is observed, either begin the Method 9 Plan of Condition 3.1 or perform the corrective action required under Condition 3.3. - 3.3 Corrective Actions Based on Smoke/No Smoke Observations.
+If visible emissions are present in the exhaust during an observation performed under the Smoke/No Smoke Plan of Condition 3.2, then the Permittee shall either follow the Method 9 plan of Condition 3.1 or - a. initiate actions to eliminate smoke from the emission unit within 24 hours of the observation;

-- h. keep a written record of the starting date, the completion date, and a description of the actions taken to reduce smoke; and - after completing the actions required under Condition 3.3a, c. - take Smoke/No Smoke observations in accordance with Condition 3.2. - (A) at least once per day for the next seven operating days and until the initial 30 day observation period is completed; and - (B) continue as described in Condition 3.2b; or - (ii) if the actions taken under Condition 3.3a do not eliminate the smoke, or if subsequent smoke is observed under the schedule of Condition 3.3c(i)(A), then observe the exhaust using the Method 9 Plan unless the department gives written approval to resume observations under the Smoke/No Smoke Plan; after observing smoke and making observations under the Method 9 Plan, the Permittee may at any time take corrective action that eliminates smoke and restart the Smoke/No Smoke Plan under Condition 3.2a. - In the case of renewal permits, the permittee shall have the option to continue an established monitoring frequency rather than re-starting the cycle of monitoring from the beginning as in Condition 3.1a.
-The permittee shall make note of this option in the first Operating Report required by Condition <insert Operating Reports condition number> submitted under the renewed permit. - Visible Emissions Recordkeeping.
-The Permittee shall keep records as follows: 4.
+- b. keep a written record of the starting date, the completion date, and a description of the actions taken to reduce smoke; and - after completing the actions required under Condition 3.3a, c. - (i) take Smoke/No Smoke observations in accordance with Condition 3.2. - (A) at least once per day for the next seven operating days and until the initial 30 day observation period is completed; and - (B) continue as described in Condition 3.2b; or - (ii) if the actions taken under Condition 3.3a do not eliminate the smoke, or if subsequent smoke is observed under the schedule of Condition 3.3c(i)(A), then observe the exhaust using the Method 9 Plan unless the department gives written approval to resume observations under the Smoke/No Smoke Plan; after observing smoke and making observations under the Method 9 Plan, the Permittee may at any time take corrective action that eliminates smoke and restart the Smoke/No Smoke Plan under Condition 3.2a. - 4.
+Visible Emissions Recordkeeping.
+When required by any of conditions 1.1 through 1.4, or in the event of replacement of any EU ID(s) < insert EU ID numbers > during the permit term, the Permittee shall keep records as follows: